 - The Non-Citizen Spouse Scheme: Buy an HDB resale flat for Non-Citizen Spouse if your spouse is not an SC (Singaporean Citizen) or an SPR (Singaporean Permanent Resident).

-Ohmyhome is the first and only in Singapore that provides a Fixed Rate HDB Buyer Documentation Services after you have found your ideal home.
+Ohmyhome is the first and only in Singapore that provides a Fixed Fee HDB Buyer Documentation Services after you have found your ideal home.
 But if you prefer to Do-It-Yourself (DIY), get Ohmyhome Mobile App, it is free and easy-to-use to seek out available HDB resale flats in any chosen area.